-The Community Service Option is designed for people interested in working as Human Service workers in diverse settings such as group homes, mental retardation and community mental health centers; family, child, and youth service agencies; and programs concerned with alcoholism, drug abuse, family violence, and aging.
-Field experience, or Work Practicum, is an important feature of this program in which students have supervised work experiences in a community setting.
-The program offers a Certificate of Completion in Adult Services, Certificate of Achievement, and an Associate in Applied Science degree.
-(See Elliott Higa for Certificate of Completion requirements.)
+The Community Service Option is designed for people interested in working as Human Service workers in diverse settings such as group homes, mental retacommunity mental health centers; family on the service agencies; and programs concerning with alcoholism, drug abuse, family violence, and a confidence, or Work Practicum, is an import of a ture of this program in which students have supper work experiences in a community setting.
+The community setting.
+The community setting in Adult State of Completion in Adult State of Completion in Adult State of Completion requirements.) settings such as group homes, mental reta with alcoholism,